-Any information regarding an allegation is confidential and will not ordinarily be shared with other staff or with pupils or parents who are not directly involved in the investigation.
+The school will ensure that any information regarding an allegation is kept confidential and will not ordinarily be shared with other staff or with pupils or parents who are not directly involved in the investigation.

 10. Outcomes

 The following definitions will be used when determining the outcome of an allegation: